sayef/bert-coref-resolver/README.md

 ### SpanBERT Coref Resolver
-This repository is just a wrapper on top of [coref](https://github.com/mandarjoshi90/coref) and with the help of this [notebook] (https://colab.research.google.com/drive/1SlERO9Uc9541qv6yH26LJz5IM9j7YVra#scrollTo=H0xPknceFORt).
+This repository is just a wrapper on top of [coref](https://github.com/mandarjoshi90/coref) and with the help of this [notebook](https://colab.research.google.com/drive/1SlERO9Uc9541qv6yH26LJz5IM9j7YVra#scrollTo=H0xPknceFORt).
 The additional work is the replacement of the mentions.

 #### How to use